What is Revolut?

 Revolut is essentially a digital bank.
 It has no high street branches and everything is managed via an app.

-Revolut offers a multi-currency prepaid card, which allows you to pre-load money onto the card and shop anywhere in the world.
+Revolut offers a multi-currency prepaid card, which allows you to pre-load money and shop anywhere in the world.

 You can hold balances in different currencies and, as you spend, Revolut converts money from your Revolut account to the local currency you're spending in.